WICG/dbsc/DBSCE/LocalKeyHelper-Mac.md

 - It is important to define the LocalKeyHelper protocol exactly the same way in both the browser and the XPC service provider.
 This allows for easy extension of the protocol in the future (e.g. using a dictionary as an input parameter instead of a strict object type).
 - The input and output parameters of the XPC service should follow the `NSSecureCoding` protocol.
-- Un-sandboxed applications can communicate directly to the XPC service.
+- Non-sandboxed applications can communicate directly to the XPC service.

 #### Deployment of a 3rd party local key helper
 To inform the browser about the Local Key Helper to use, the manifest file is created within the browser's root folder during the LocalKeyHelper's installation (e.g. `/Library/Google/Chrome/LocalKeyHelpers`).
 This folder contains the following 2 types of files: